fridolinvii/SignalCommander/README.md

 Do not generate the QR-Code online, but rather generate it on your local machine if possible.

-### 1.2 Signal Groupe
+### 1.2 Signal Group
-Create a signal groupe.
+Create a signal Group.
 You can check all the groups you have access to with:
 ```
 signal-cli listGroups
 ```
-Find your Groupe name, and copy the Id into
+Find your Group name, and copy the Id into
 ```
 nano .env
 ```
-under the variabel name
+under the variable name
 ```
 TARGET_GROUP_ID=[Id]
 ```